LIBERTY-D/Liberty-D/README.md

 ### 🌐 Future Aspirations

-Looking ahead, I aspire to to become a skilled and innovative Software Engineer, contributing to the development of cutting-edge technologies and solutions.
+Looking ahead, I aspire to become a skilled Senior Software Engineer.

 ### 👩‍💻 Let's Connect

 I'm always eager to connect with fellow enthusiasts, professionals, and mentors in the field.
 If you share similar interests, have exciting project ideas, or simply want to chat about the latest trends in computer science, feel free to reach out!
 Let's learn, grow, and code together.

 ### 📫 Contact Information